Quick Answer

 TikTok, Lead Quality

-For the majority of UK tradespeople, Facebook should be your primary platform because it delivers the best combination of audience size, local targeting, and lead quality.
+Facebook delivers the best combination of audience size, local targeting, and lead quality.
 The 38.8 million UK users, the power of local Groups, and the precision of paid targeting make it the most consistent route to booked jobs.
+Pair it with a strong Google LSA presence and you have two lead engines running for less than the cost of a Checkatrade subscription.

-TikTok is your growth engine, especially if you're willing to post consistently.
-The organic reach is extraordinary right now and won't last forever as the platform matures, get on it before the algorithm tightens.
-Instagram rounds out the mix as your portfolio, particularly if your work is visually impressive.
+TikTok is your growth engine if you are willing to post consistently.
+The organic reach is extraordinary right now and it will not last forever as the platform matures, so get on it before the algorithm tightens.
+Instagram rounds out the mix as your portfolio, especially if your work is visually impressive.

-The order of priority: Facebook first (leads), TikTok second (reach), Instagram third (portfolio).
+My priority order: Facebook first (leads), TikTok second (reach), Instagram third (portfolio).
 If you only have time for two, drop Instagram.
 If you only have time for one, choose Facebook and focus on Groups over your page.
+Your website is a sales platform, not a digital brochure, and your social media should feed it.

 Best for direct leads: Facebook, specifically local Groups and Marketplace